 Africatown Heritage House & The Clotilda

-Nestled near downtown Mobile, the Africatown Heritage House stands as a testament to resilience and cultural preservation.
-This poignant museum features the rich history of Africatown, a close-knit community founded by the survivors of the Clotilda, the last known slave ship to illegally bring enslaved men, women and children to the United States in 1860.
+Nestled in North Mobile, the Africatown Heritage House stands as a testament to resilience and cultural preservation.
+This poignant exhibit features the rich history of Africatown, a close-knit community founded by the survivors of the Clotilda, the last known slave ship to illegally bring enslaved men, women and children to the United States in 1860.
 Inside the museum, visitors will be immersed in the Clotilda exhibit, which precisely details the harrowing journey of those enslaved and the eventual establishment of Africatown.
-As guests walk through this exhibit, they will gain profound insights into the strength, courage, heritage and enduring legacy of the Africatown community, making it a must-visit destination for those seeking to connect with an essential chapter of American history.
 Also, the Africatown Heritage House was just recognized by USA TODAY’s “2024 10Best Readers’ Choice travel award” as one of the 10 Best New Museums.

 Historical Avenue Cultural Center